Here are 8 quick Chinese New Year facts that will give you a glimpse of the country!

 Chinese New Year facts are a fun introduction to the country’s history and customs.
+These traditions are also important to know before visiting China, as it will help you better understand the country!

 As a day that occurs between January 21 and February 20 each year based on the Lunar Calendar, the significance of CNY for the Chinese people is evident in a 15-day celebration.
 From beautiful lights to carefully planned shows, family feasts to daily outings, the entire fiesta is full of activities.